U.S. venture capital's digital coin quandary: cash-rich startups

 Blockstack recently launched a new browser that will give users access to new applications on their own devices without remote servers.

 For Blockstack's own token launch later this year, Shea said the firm plans a combination of a crowdsale and so-called "mining", in which market participants solve complex mathematical problems to release a coin.
-(Graphic: tmsnrt.rs/2lZuqTA)

 "I think if you have a few venture capitalists that come in and sweep up all the tokens, to me that's a failed token sale," Shea added.